Tianshui Gansu, China Travel Guide

 Tianshui's distinct seasons offer unique experiences and highlights.
 Plan your visit according to seasonal specialties and events.

 Summer (June-August) brings lush green landscapes, making the surrounding mountains and valleys .
-It's warmer for outdoor activities, but prepare for heat and potential heavy rainfall due to monsoon influence.
+It's warmer for outdoor activities, but prepare for warmth and potential heavy rainfall due to monsoon influence.
 Winter (December-February) means significantly fewer tourists, offering a serene experience at major attractions.

-The Fuxi Cultural Festival, typically in June, is a major annual cultural event celebrating Fuxi''s heritage with traditional ceremonies, folk performances, and cultural activities.
+The Fuxi Cultural Festival, typically in June, is a major annual cultural event celebrating Fuxi''s cultural heritage with traditional ceremonies, folk performances, and cultural activities.
 Chinese New Year, while a major national holiday, is a time for family reunions and local celebrations, though travel is heavily booked and many businesses close.

 The Fuxi Cultural Festival is a major annual event, typically held in June.
 It celebrates Fuxi's legacy with traditional ceremonies, folk performances, and various cultural activities.
 This period draws significant crowds, making early planning for where to stay and transport essential.

 Chinese New Year (Spring Festival) usually falls in late January or February and is the most significant holiday.
 Many businesses close, and travel is chaotic as people return home.
-While it offers an unique cultural observation, planning at this time involves significant challenges.
+While it offers an unique cultural observation, planning at this very time involves significant challenges.

 Confirm the operating hours of specific attractions or restaurants you plan to visit before your trip.